 The aperture is located in the lens of your smartphone camera.
 It is an adjustable opening that gradually controls the amount of light that the camera sees.
 When setting the aperture, you choose an F-value.
 The larger the aperture opening, the more light the camera sees.
 A large opening has a low F value, and a small opening has a high F value.

 In addition to light, the aperture also controls the depth of field.
 When you take a picture, it is proven impossible to get everything sharp from your feet to the horizon.
 Only what is within a specific range will be crystal clear in the photo, that is the so-called depth of field, we talked about earlier.

 Can I control the aperture in my smartphone camera?

 It is one of the main reasons why professional photographers still choose a DSLR camera over a smartphone camera, aperture control.

 Very few smartphones allow aperture control.
-The vast majority of the mobile cameras do not have an adjustable aperture.
+The vast majority of mobile cameras do not have an adjustable aperture.
 Most camera phones that do allow ‘aperture control’ simulate changing the aperture by using software to process the images from two lenses.

 - Samsung Galaxy S20

 The second side of the exposure triangle is shutter speed.
 It refers to the time the shutter is open to let light pass to the sensor.
 The longer the shutter speed, the more light hits my smartphone camera’s sensor.
 You will need a tripod when shooting longer shutter speeds.